davidkowalk/fitting_toolkit/README.md

 fig, ax = plot_fit(x, y, f, params, lower_conf, upper_conf, xerror=dx, yerror=dy)
 plt.show()
 ```
-Note that the toolkit does not automatically display the fitted values.
+Note that the fitted function is not automatically displayed.
 Instead the figure and axis-objects are returned.

 ![Example Graph](./docs/img/example_fit.png)

-## Methods Used
-The Toolkit uses "Bootstrapping" to generate the confidence interval.
-The `curve_fit` function takes the `resamples` parameter, which define how many resamples of the parameters are generated.
-Default is 5000.

-`curve_fit` passes this parameter onto `confidence_interval` which generates the defined number of datapoints in the parameter space.
-For each datapoint the resulting distribution around each point defined by `xdata` is generated and the thresholds are chosen so that 2/3 of the points are between them.
+For a deeper explanation and tutorials please reference the [documentation](./docs/manual.md/).